ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/pipelineUsage.rst

 Here is a summary of the workflow provided for by these scripts:

 * Get observation metadata from the MS and the beam footprint.
+This does the following steps:

+  * Use **mslist** to get basic metadata for the observation, including number of antennas & channels, and the list of field names.
+  * Use **schedblock** to determine the footprint specification.
+  * Use **footprint.py** (from the ACES tools) to convert that into beam centre positions.

 * Read in user-defined parameters from the provided configuration file, and define further parameters derived from them.
 * If bandpass calibration is required and a 1934-638 observation is